rranelli/rranelli.github.io/_posts/31-01-2015-missing-tco-in-ruby.md

 > The number of inversions in **x** is the sum of inversions for all *i* in [ 0,
 > *n-1* ]

-The naive approach to solving this problem would be for each *i* in [0, *n*-1], scan the sub-array \*x\*[/i/../n/-1] and count such inversions.
+A naive approach to solving this problem would be for each *i* in [0, *n*-1], scan the sub-array \*x\*[/i/../n/-1] and count such inversions.
 This approach would lead to O(n²) execution time.